The All Natural Vegan

 See my Maple Pecan Cookies for a similar vegan pecan cookie variation.

-These vegan pecan cookies are the perfect cookie because they don't require any crazy equipment, and they're super easy.
+These vegan pecan cookies are the perfect cookies because they don't require any crazy equipment, and they're super easy.

 • Mixing Bowls - You will need a small bowl and a large or medium bowl.

 • Electric Mixer - You can either use a handheld mixer or a stand mixer.
-A whisk will also work but will be significantly more work.
+A whisk will also work, but it will be significantly more work.

 • Large Baking Sheet - You will need a baking sheet or cookie sheet to make these cookies.
 If it is not a non-stick, I recommend lining the cookie sheet with parchment paper.